Chi-Matty/Construction-Project-Analytics-Reporting-Automation/README.md

 ## 🏗️ Construction Project Data Analysis & Automation

-This Python project cleans, analyzes, and automates the reporting of construction project data using **pandas**.
-It is designed to help stakeholders gain insights into project costs, labour utilisation, progress tracking, and monthly trends — all exported into a neatly organised Excel report.
+This Python project automates the cleaning, analysis, and reporting of construction project data using **pandas**.
+It delivers actionable insights into material costs, labour utilisation, monthly trends, and project status.
+The script runs from start to finish and generates a ready-to-share Excel report with all results clearly organised.

 ---